vespa-cloud/vector-search/README.md

 ## Install Vespa-CLI
-Install the [Vespa-CLI](https://docs.vespa.ai/en/vespa-cli.html) which is the official command-line client for interacting with Vespa.
+Install the [Vespa-CLI](https://docs.vespa.ai/en/vespa-cli.html) which is the official command-line client for interacting with Vespa:

 <pre>
 brew install vespa-cli